-- prescribe no greater quantity than needed for the expected duration of pain severe enough to require opioids.
-Three days or less will often be sufficient; more than seven days will rarely be needed. - 7.
-Clinicians should evaluate benefits and harms with patients within 1 to 4 weeks of starting opioid therapy for chronic pain or of dose escalation.
+Opioid Duration and Follow-Up Recommendation #6: When opioids are used for acute pain, clinicians should prescribe no greater quantity than needed for the expected duration of pain severe enough to require opioids.
+One to three days or less will often be sufficient; more than seven days will rarely be needed.
+(Recommendation Category: A and Evidence Type: 4)

+7) Clinicians should evaluate benefits and harms with patients within 1 to 4 weeks of starting opioid therapy for chronic pain or of dose escalation.
 Clinicians should evaluate benefits and harms of continued therapy with patients every 3 months or more frequently.
 If benefits do not outweigh harms of continued opioid therapy, clinicians should optimize other therapies and work with patients to taper opioids to lower dosages or to taper and discontinue opioids.